 Still, even if the suspect has been released for the time being, the judge will impose a ‘no contact’ order that will require the person to have zero contact with the alleged victim.
 This could become rather complicated in a situation where the suspect and the victim happen to live together or where there are children involved that need to be moved from household to household.

 Additionally, the person can also post a bond either through themselves or with the help of a bondsman.
 If you are like most people, then you probably do not have that kind of cash on hand to use for bail.
-Luckily, at Amistad Bail Bonds, we can help you get back to your life as soon as possible without having to go broke doing so.
+Luckily, at Amistad Bail and Immigration Bonds, we can help you get back to your life as soon as possible without having to go broke doing so.
 Contact us today to learn more about our bail bond services in Wake County!